joinpursuit/Pursuit-Core-Web/advanced_or_misc/recaptcha_protect_your_sites/README.md

 require('dotenv').config()
 ```

-Write a middleware function `verifyReCaptchaToken` that will send the token we got from the client for verification to Google's reCAPTCHA service.
+Write a middleware function `verifyReCaptchaToken` that will send the token we got from the Client for verification to Google's reCAPTCHA service.
 If the token is valid continue with the request to the `next` middleware but if is not reject the request.

 This function needs to send the token in a `POST` request to Google and we will use `axios` for that.
 We could use [`https.request`](https://nodejs.org/dist/latest-v14.x/docs/api/http.html#http_http_request_options_callback) instead if we didn't want to install axios.